libavg/libavg/sphinxdoc/misc.rst

             Prints all states and transitions to the console.

+        .. py:method:: makeDiagram(imageFName)

+            Dumps a graph of the state machine to an image file using dot. graphvis must be installed and in the path for this to work.
+Very useful for debugging.

         .. py:method:: traceChanges(trace)

             If :py:attr:`trace` is set to :py:const:`True`, all state changes are dumped